-- Police Academy The budget includes funding for a Police Academy class of up to 38 police recruits in November 2020.
-RPD recruits must complete a 10-month period of Academy and field training before they can be deployed for street duties.
-This recruit class allows RPD's staffing levels to continue to reflect the highest number of personnel available during the summer months, which historically is the busiest time of the year.
-As a result, vital operations and services continue at a consistent level. - Create Patrol Section Investigations Enhance and improve the quality of RPD investigations through the reorganization of Investigators assigned to Patrol.
+- Police Academy The budget includes funding for a Police Academy class of up to 19 police recruits in November 2020.
+RPD recruits must complete a 10-month period of Academy and field training before they can be deployed for street duties. - Create Patrol Section Investigations Enhance and improve the quality of RPD investigations through the reorganization of Investigators assigned to Patrol.
 Through centralizing Patrol investigations, the RPD will implement strategies that reduce violence and address crime patterns and known criminal offenders.